csuermann/node-red-contrib-virtual-smart-home/readme.md

     A:  Take a look at the [example flows](https://github.com/csuermann/node-red-contrib-virtual-smart-home/tree/master/examples) which you can import from the Node-RED import menu (Import > Examples > node-red-contrib-virtual-smart-home).

+    Here are some of the most often used commands:
+    - Alexa, switch on / off DEVICE-NAME
+    - Alexa, set DEVICE-NAME to X percent
+    - Alexa, set DEVICE-NAME to Warm white / Soft white / Daylight white / Cool white / Red / Crimson / Salmon / Orange / Gold / Yellow / Green / Turquoise / Cyan / Sky blue / Blue / Purple / Magenta / Pink / Lavendar
+    - Alexa, open / close DEVICE-NAME

+1. Q:  How can I control devices in a specific room?

+    A:  You can create rooms in the Alexa app and assign your devices to them.
+Create a room which groups together an Alexa device (e.g. Echo) and some virtual lights.
+You can then control all those lights simply by speaking "Alexa, switch off the light" into the Alexa device.

 1. Q:  Why do my devices suddenly fail to connect and show up as 'offline'?

     A:  If your device was not connected to the VSH backend for more than 30 days its certificate will be revoked.
 You can fix that by deleting the old connection, creating a new one and linking your virtual devices to the new one.
 All your devices should then get re-discovered by Alexa.